 This is the first in a series on costumes.

 - Societies and cultures

 - Methods and elements

 How does costume design work?

 A costume designer dressed characters in movies and television.
-Every character’s appearance is carefully considered, whether it is a well-worn t-shirt or elaborate period dress.
+Every character’s appearance, whether a well-worn t-shirt or an elaborate period dress, is carefully considered.